Shared task on Multilingual Grammatical Error Correction

-The Computational SLA working group invites you to participate in the shared task on Multilingual Grammatical Error Correction, MultiGEC, covering over 10 languages, including Czech, English, Estonian, German, Greek, Icelandic, Italian, Latvian, Slovene, Swedish and Ukrainian.
+The Computational SLA working group invites you to participate in the shared task on text-level Multilingual Grammatical Error Correction, MultiGEC, covering 12 languages: Czech, English, Estonian, German, Greek, Icelandic, Italian, Latvian, Russian, Slovene, Swedish and Ukrainian (see also the call for participation on the ACL portal).

 To register for/express interest in the shared task, please fill in this form.